The Psychology Research Behind B2B Content Intelligence

 The Research Is Clear.
 The Question Is What Your Copy Does With It.

 When you match messaging to buyer personality types, it outperforms generic copy across every study in the literature.
 COS applies that research to your specific content — paste any B2B copy and see your personality coverage score, which buyer types you're missing, and exactly what to change.
+Try the free ad copy analyzer to put the research on your own copy — no signup, 3 analyses per day.

 7-day free trial · No credit card required